cisagov/development-guide/dev_envs/mac-env-setup.md

     You should see the Docker usage menu.

-1. Verify `docker-compose` is working:
+1. Verify Docker Compose is working:

     ```console
-    docker-compose
+    docker compose
     ```

-    The `docker-compose` usage menu should appear.
+    The Docker Compose usage menu should appear.

 ### Optional configurations ###